February 24 & 25, 2018

 - This is a simulated “battlefield” situation.
 There are no redo’s.

 - Be respectful and listen to the ROs.
 Arguing with an RO is grounds for being disqualified from the event.
-If its bad enough, from the entire Series.
+If its bad enough, you will not be eligible to compete in the Championship.
 We work hard to ensure we have experienced, professional ROs working the event.
 What the RO says goes.
 Just be nice folks.

 Lone Star Armory Run and Gun Opener Scoring